DSR-RHIT/me447-visualizing-data/cm/cm502_software-lab.md

   - Windows: `R_LIBS_USER="C:/R/library"`
   - Linux: `R_LIBS_USER="~/R/library"`

+Save and close the file.

 Now let’s see if the library path you made works.

+  - Close RStudio
+  - Re-open the R project for your portfolio
   - Find the RStudio pane with *Packages* in its ribbon.
 Select *Packages \> Install*
   - In the dialog box that appears, the *Install to Library* strip